bill-bishop/HermesAI/apps/dropcode-client/BUGS.md

-# DropCode Client – Debug Retrospective
+# HermesAI Client – Debug Retrospective

 This document catalogs the changes that failed during implementation or testing.